graalvm/CLAMH/documentation/LATH_Users_Guide.md

 Here, we’ll use one of the provided scripts, as that is the quickest and easiest
 method:

-*Step 2a:* This script uses environment variables.
-Set one or more of the following environment variables to the Java VMs on which you want to run the Java benchmark:

--   JAVA_HOME_GRAAL: the top-level GraalVM directory

--   JAVA_HOME_HOTSPOT8: the top-level HotSpot 8 directory

--   JAVA_HOME_HOTSPOT11: the top-level HotSpot 11 directory

->   (If none are set, the Java benchmark will not be run.)

-*Step 2b:* Use the *lath_exec_all.sh* script to run the benchmark:
+Use the *lath_exec_all_simple.sh* script to run the benchmark:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-$LATH_HOME/sample_scripts/lath_exec_all.sh run_factorial run_Factorial.jar results/run1 > run1.out
+$LATH_HOME/sample_scripts/lath_exec_all_simple.sh --cpp=run_factorial --java=run_Factorial.jar –o results/run1 > run1.out
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This script will run the C++ executable (run_factorial) and it will execute the Java jar file (run_Factorial.jar) on each of the specified Java VMs.
-Once all of these have run once, the script will run each of them a second time (in a different order, just in case of any order-dependent performance behavior).
+This script will run the C++ executable (run_factorial) and it will execute the Java jar file (run_Factorial.jar) on your local Java VM.
+Once all of these have run once, the script will run each of them a second time.

 The main results are written to stdout, which we have redirected here to file “run1.out”.
 Additional supplementary output files will be written to directory